- The mind behind the project

 How did you join Sener?

-I got to know Sener during Tren Maya´s project, while I represented the client.
-When I saw their technical capacity and that of their specialists, their participation in different projects and their great experience in all areas of specialisation, I was excited about the idea of joining Sener.
-And so it was, I was able to put my experience into practice in order to continue growing hand in hand with them in great challenges.
+I got to know Sener during the Tren Maya project, while I represented the client.
+When I saw their technical capacity, the expertise of their specialists, their participation in various projects, and their extensive experience in all areas of specialisation, I was excited about the idea of joining Sener.
+And so it was—I was able to apply my experience to continue growing alongside them in tackling great challenges.

-I work in Communications and Rolling Stock Business Area.
-I supervise the installation of the MOSES system instrumentation on the Mexico-Toluca intercity train on the track and in the tunnel at night.
-I also manage permits and releases for the instrumentation, supervision and work of our contractors.
-During the day, I supervise the testing of rolling stock for commissioning on the Mexico-Toluca train and participate in the technical consultation for the terms of reference for the maintenance of the Mexico-Toluca intercity train.
+I work in the Communications and Rolling Stock Business Area.
+I supervise the installation of the MOSES system instrumentation on the Mexico-Toluca intercity train, both on the track and in the tunnel at night.
+I also manage permits and releases for the instrumentation, as well as the supervision and work of our contractors.
+During the day, I oversee the testing of rolling stock for commissioning on the Mexico-Toluca train and participate in technical consultations for the terms of reference for the maintenance of the Mexico-Toluca intercity train.

-I got to know Sener during Tren Maya´s project, while I represented the client.
+I got to know Sener during the Tren Maya project, while I represented the client.

 What has been your progression since you joined Sener?

-From the moment I joined Sener until today, I have been involved in the development, implementation and supervision of the projects in which I am currently working.
+Since joining Sener, I have been involved in the development, implementation, and supervision of the projects I am currently working on.

 My most important projects are: